JonmarCorpuz/SecondBrain/Protocol - STP.md

 The Spanning Tree Protocol is a network protocol that ensures a loop-free topology in Ethernet networks

+* Operates at the Data Link Layer of the OSI model (Layer 2)

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)

 # STP Components